Paolo Sarpi: Early years

-He was born Pietro Sarpi in Venice.
-His father was a merchant, although not a successful one, his mother a Venetian noblewoman.
+He was born Pietro Sarpi in Venice on 14 August 1552.
+His father was a merchant, although not a successful one; his mother was a Venetian noblewoman.
 His father died while he was still a child.
-The brilliant and precocious boy was educated by his maternal uncle, a school teacher, and then by Giammaria Capella, a monk in the Augustinian Servite order.
-In 1566, at the age of thirteen, he entered the Servite order, assuming the name of Fra (Brother) Paolo, by which, with the epithet Servita, he was always known to his contemporaries.
+The brilliant and precocious boy was educated by his maternal uncle, a school teacher, and then by Giammaria Capella, a friar of the Servite Order.
+In 1566, at the age of thirteen, he also entered the Order, later being given the religious name of Fra (Brother) Paolo, by which, with the epithet Servita, he was always known to his contemporaries.

 Sarpi was assigned to a monastery in Mantua around 1567.
-In 1570 he sustained theses at a disputation there, and was invited to remain as court theologian to Duke Guglielmo Gonzaga.
+In 1570, he sustained theses at a disputation there, and was invited to remain as court theologian to Duke Guglielmo Gonzaga.
 Sarpi remained four years at Mantua, studying mathematics and oriental languages.
-He then went to Milan in 1575, where he was an adviser to Charles Borromeo, the saint and bishop but was transferred by his superiors to Venice, as professor of philosophy at the Servite convent.
-In 1579, he became Provincial of the Venetian Province of the Servite order, while studying at the University of Padua.
-At the age of twenty-seven he was appointed Procurator General for the order.
-In this capacity he was sent to Rome, where he interacted with three successive popes, the grand inquisitor, and other influential people.
+He then went to Milan in 1575, where he was an adviser to Charles Borromeo, the saint and bishop but was transferred by his superiors to Venice, to serve as a professor of philosophy at the Servite monastery there.
+In 1579, he was elected as Prior Provincial of the Venetian Province of the Servite Order, while studying at the University of Padua.
+Simultaneously he was appointed to serve as the Procurator General for the Order.
+In this capacity, he was sent to Rome, where he interacted with three successive popes, the grand inquisitor, and other influential people.

 Sarpi returned to Venice in 1588 and passed the next 17 years in study, occasionally interrupted by the internal disputes of his community.
 In 1601, he was recommended by the Venetian senate for the bishopric of Caorle, but the papal nuncio, who wished to obtain it for a protégé of his own, accused Sarpi of having denied the immortality of the soul and controverted the authority of Aristotle.
-An attempt to obtain another bishopric in the following year also failed, Pope Clement VIII having taken offense at Sarpi's habit of corresponding with learned heretics.
+An attempt to obtain another bishopric in the following year also failed, Pope Clement VIII having taken offence at Sarpi's habit of corresponding with learned heretics.